Realker/SC1015_SC07_Group1/README.md

 # University Career Analysis

 #
 SC1015 Mini-Project - Title: Data Science and Artificial Intelligence.

 #
 In this project, we analyze the relevant numeric and categorical variables in the dataset "University Graduate Starting Income" taken from data.gov.sg.
 The dataset includes information of the starting salary and employment rate of students from 6 universities in Singapore from 2013 - 2019.
-U whether entering a top university (NUS, NTU, SMU) does guarantee the best career prospects.
+From the dataset, we then determine whether entering a top university (NUS, NTU, SMU) does guarantee the best career prospects.

-Please view the source code in order from:

 ## Contributors
 - All - Storytelling, Data Preparation & Data Cleaning, Slides & Presentation